JanHerca/urantiapedia/output/wikijs/en/article/Christopher_Ross/my_lord_and_my_god.md

 But how did this happen and what did I really see?
 As the story is related in _The Urantia Book_, Jesus says to Thomas, “Blessed are those _in the ages to come_ who will believe even though they have not seen with the eye of flesh nor heard with the mortal ear” (191:5:5, emphasis mine).

 I did not, therefore, see Jesus in the physical body he inhabited during his sojourn on Urantia, despite the Church’s belief in the resurrection of the body (see The Apostles’ Creed in _The Book of Common Prayer_).
 I saw what Jesus told his apostles future generations would see: “You behold me now… in the flesh, but when I return, it shall be … in the spirit.”
-Jesus explained, “The eye of flesh beholds the Son of Man in the flesh, but only the eye of the spirit will behold the Son of Man … appearing on earth….” ([UB 176:2.4](/en/The_Urantia_Book/176#p2_4)).
+Jesus explained, “The eye of flesh beholds the Son of Man in the flesh, but only the eye of the spirit will behold the Son of Man … appearing on earth….” (<a id="a66_518"></a>[UB 176:2.4](/en/The_Urantia_Book/176#p2_4)).
 Thus what _I_ saw, for a millisecond, was the spirit, revealed to me in the guise of a pair of sandals.

 Even more astounding, as if that were not enough, Jesus said on more than one occasion, “… the Father and I are one.
-He who has seen me has seen the Father” ([UB 157:6.13](/en/The_Urantia_Book/157#p6_13) and [UB 181:2.20](/en/The_Urantia_Book/181#p2_20)). _Have_ I?
+He who has seen me has seen the Father” (<a id="a68_158"></a>[UB 157:6.13](/en/The_Urantia_Book/157#p6_13) and <a id="a68_208"></a>[UB 181:2.20](/en/The_Urantia_Book/181#p2_20)). _Have_ I?
 Seen God, that is? _Moi?_ How is that possible?
 Well, decades of twice-daily meditations eased the way, I suspect.
 Sitting still, with as empty a mind as possible, opens the channel, not only when I am on my meditation bench but, ideally, _off_ the bench as well.
 And so, for a moment, the veil was pulled back and time stood still.
 Nevertheless, I do believe that it can happen to anyone, at any time, in any place.
 You.
 Me.
 Everyone.

 My Lord and my God!